EmiOrellana/furniture-designer/README.md

 ## Limitations

-- **No parametric joints yet** — pieces do not know about each other, so moving a leg does not resize the bar spanning to it.
+- **No parametric joints yet**: pieces do not know about each other, so moving a leg does not resize the bar spanning to it.
 - **No backend by design.** Being fully client-side is what makes distribution trivial, and also what rules out collaboration, project versioning and a shared catalog.
-- **The profile catalog is fixed in code** — a shop working with sections not included cannot add them without editing the source.
+- **The profile catalog is fixed in code**: a shop working with sections not included cannot add them without editing the source.
 - **No DXF export**, so the cut list cannot feed a CNC plasma or laser table directly.

 ## Roadmap

-- [ ] **Parametric joints** — "this bar spans between these two legs": lengths derived from anchors, updating when pieces move
+- [ ] **Parametric joints**: "this bar spans between these two legs": lengths derived from anchors, updating when pieces move
 - [ ] Portuguese localization
 - [ ] DXF export for CNC plasma/laser tables